Entering the Program

 ROTC Advanced Course: MSL 301, 302, 401, 402

-The Army ROTC Advanced Course is comprised of four Military Science courses, and the Leader Development and Assessment Course (LDAC) at Fort Lewis, Washington.
+The Army ROTC Advanced Course is comprised of four Military Science courses, and the Advanced Camp (AC) at Fort Lewis, Washington.

 The ROTC Advanced Course is designed to teach knowledge, skills, and attitudes essential for commissioning a new second lieutenant.
 It also establishes a sound foundation for a career as a commissioned Army officer.

 Advanced Course lessons are carefully sequenced, linked, and progressive in their treatment of key officer knowledge and competencies.
 Students are encouraged to integrate learning to form broader perspectives, deeper insights, and more robust problem-solving abilities.
 This is accomplished in part through the use of case studies and simulations that require skills and knowledge learned in earlier lessons.
 The sequencing lesson is designed to meet the immediate needs of cadets by addressing topics required for mastering cadet responsibilities.
 The MSL 301 and 302 curricula are organized for success at the AC, with essential topics developed to facilitate entry into active military service during the MSL 402 term.

 - OTP MS 302 Leadership and Ethics

 - OTP MS 402 Leadership in a Complex World